 Junior pupils benefit from the school’s impressive open space and woodland – extensive for a primary school site.
 The green and natural surroundings inspire, challenge and motivate our Junior pupils to learn.
 Our extensive playing fields offer the opportunity for pupils to participate in athletics, cross-country, cricket, rounders, football, netball and hockey with regular fixtures held against other independent and state primary schools.

 We value and support the families of our pupils.
 They play an important part in creating the unique ethos of the school and are vital in contributing to our school development plan.
-Together they are shaping the future of the school along with our teachers, trustees, current and past pupils and friends.
+Together they are shaping the future of the school along with our teachers, parents, current and past pupils and friends.

 Pupils take on greater responsibility for their own work beginning with the introduction of homework diaries where children record their homework each day and learn to organise themselves.
 This encourages them to manage their own learning and to become independent workers.